 If the government imposes a quarantine in your area and requires you to limit your restaurant operations to takeout and delivery, you’ll have to adapt or temporarily close your location.
 Being a restaurant POS system vendor we communicate with restaurant owners who use our software and strive to help whatever option they choose.

-If a restaurant is closing, we suggest freezing their delivery POS account temporarily while retaining access to their data dashboards.
+If a restaurant is closing, we suggest freezing their delivery POS system temporarily while retaining access to their data dashboards.
 For those who decide to shift their operation to takeaway-and-delivery-only, we give them free access to Poster Shop, our app for the fast launch of an online showcase, to help them handle online orders.

 Most of our customers, who operate in the areas under coronavirus lockdown, find it difficult to cope with the situation.
 For the first four days of the quarantine, their sales dropped by 26% on average.
 We talked to representatives of restaurant management teams who haven't closed their doors but decided to offer food to-go to find out how things are going.